 Requests for accommodation based on religious and spiritual holidays must be submitted to the student’s instructor(s) as soon as the conflict becomes apparent.
 Instructors may provide accommodations as outlined in the Accommodations section of the Undergraduate Calendar.
 Any unresolved disputes between instructors and students regarding the legitimacy of extenuating circumstances or the suitability of accommodations will be decided by the SJU Associate Dean, Dr. Veronica Austen (firstname.lastname@example.org).

 The UW Registrar’s Office provides a chart listing the most commonly observed religious and spiritual holidays.
 This list is not exhaustive and others may be accommodated as requested.
-See the Religious Observances chart on the Faculty of Arts’ website (extracted from the Registrar’s Office information).
+See the Religious Observances chart on the Equity, Diversity, Inclusion and Anti-racism website.

 If a student makes a request beyond those listed by the Registrar’s Office, please have that student contact the SJU Associate Dean, Dr. Veronica Austen (email@example.com).